Article written by Elisa - Travel Writer & Local in France

 Fort Queyras is one of the best places to visit in the French Alps for history lovers.
 This 12th-century fortress in the Hautes-Alpes department is built on a hill at a narrowing in a glacial valley overlooking the Gorges du Guil.

 Today, Fort Queyras is in private hands but open to the public for visits.
-After crossing the drawbridge, explore an inextricable maze of passages, stairs, castmates, and bastions, constructed between the 12th to the 19th century.
-This is an ideal half-day family trip in the French Alps in summer.
+After crossing the drawbridge, explore an inextricable maze of passages, stairs, castmates, and bastions, constructed between the 12th and 19th centuries.
+This is an ideal half-day family excursion to add to your French Alps summer itinerary.

 11. Saint-Véran and Queyras Regional Natural Park

-Saint-Véran has a magnificent traditional architecture with stone houses, log cabins, larch wood fountains, and sundials.
+Saint-Véran has beautiful traditional architecture with stone houses, log cabins, larch wood fountains, and sundials.
 Don’t miss the interesting Soum Museum, which shows the organization of a 17th-century farmhouse in total autarky during the long winter months.

 12. Ubaye Valley

-Yvoire is one of the most beautiful places to visit during your summer in French Alps.
-This picturesque medieval village located on the French shore of the Lac Léman is listed as one of the Most Beautiful Villages in France.
+Yvoire is one of the best places to visit in French Alps in summer.
+This picturesque medieval village located on the French shore of the Lac Léman (Lac Genève in Switzerland) is listed as one of the Most Beautiful Villages in France.

 Yvoire is the most isolated place on our map of the French Alps, but it is well worth the detour!
 One of the best medieval towns in France, Yvoire has more than 700 years of history, and we are sure you will enjoy visiting its ramparts, medieval castle, fortified gates, and cobbled streets.